ebzzry/ebzzry.github.io/en/fkd/frog.md

     $ emacs _src/page-template.html

 You’ll see an even bigger file, compared to .frogrc.
 This is an special HTML file, that contains Racket, and Frog-specific code.
-It will be used as a basis for all pages that you’ll create with Frog.
+It will be used as a basis for all pages that you’ll create.
 There are plenty of parameters here, but you’ll just tweak some that are most usable to you, at the moment.
 To make it easier, I’ll just list down the items to search and replace for:

-- The Unknown Blogger
+- `The Unknown Blogger`
-- My Blog Brand
+- `My Blog Brand`
-- Welcome
+- `Welcome`
-- Your legal notice here
+- `Your legal notice here`

-When you get to those respective sections, it should evident what to replace them with.
+It should be self-evident what you should replace them with.

 ### <a name="post-template.html"></a> post-template.html

 Similar to `page-template.html`, but this file contains content that will only appear with blog posts.
-It is also Perhaps the easiest file to modify is `_src/post-template.html`.
+It is also perhaps the easiest file to modify.
 Let’s open it:

     $ emacs _src/post-template.html

 For now, you only need to modify the text `shortname`.
-It is the identifier that links the comments section of your blog posts, to the aforesaid Disqus account.
+It is the identifier that links the comments section of your blog posts, to a Disqus account.
 More about this will be discussed in the section _Comments_.

-### <a name="bootstrap"></a> bootstrap.css and bootstrap.min.css
+### <a name="bootstrap.css"></a> bootstrap.css and bootstrap.min.css

-These two files are responsible for what is commonly called as “theme”—it controls the look of the site.
+These two files are responsible for what is commonly called as themes—it controls the look of the site.
 To change these files, let’s head over to <https://bootswatch.com/>, then let’s select a theme you like.

 Let’s presume that you want to download the *Cerulean* theme.
 Click the dropdown box arrow, next to the download link, for that theme.
 Select and download both `bootstrap.min.css` and `bootstrap.css`.
 After which, copy them over to the css subdirectory `css/`.

     $ cp ~/Downloads/bootstrap.*.css css/